casilynzirui/casilynzirui/README.md

 🎨 I enjoy combining creative programming, 3D graphics, and generative art to build intuitive, design-driven web experiences.
 💡 I'm currently diving deeper into Three.js, graphic design, and 3D creation with Blender while building a stronger coding foundation through data structures and algorithms.
 🧩 Beyond personal projects, I’ve collaborated on and built React Native apps for clients, designing the app structure and frontend while crafting polished, user-centered UI/UX experiences.
-🌱 I’m versatile and continuously exploring new technologies, languages, and frameworks to grow as a developer and designer.
+🌱 Despite my interest in creative development, I’m versatile and continuously exploring new technologies, languages, and frameworks to grow as a developer and designer.

 ---